Travel Photography in Los Angeles with Jake Isham

 - If it is a model or something that needs more retouching like Liquify I open it in Photoshop.

-- Then export it into a different folder all labelled by project.
+- Then export it into a different folder all labeled by project.

 How do you educate yourself to take better pictures?